 Figure 5 presents rotor thrust $F_x$ and rotor torque $M_x$ during the EOG excitation in comparison to the constant inflow conditions.
 Moreover, the rotor torque that is computed by FAST for a stiff blade and constant rotational speed is displayed.
-The EOG lasts about $10.5 \,\mathrm{s}$ or 2 rotor revolutions.
-In comparison to the rotor loading during the $1 - \cos()$ -gust (section 5.2) the tower blockage effect becomes negligible.
+The EOG lasts about 0.5 s or 2 rotor revolutions.
+In comparison to the rotor loading during the $1 - \cos()$ gust (Sect.
+5.2) the tower blockage effect becomes negligible.
 Hence, the starting position of the rotor is less important for the computation of maximum loads.
 This is also seen in the FAST result.
-By comparing the rotor torque during the gust of THETA to the one of FAST it is found that both values coincide exactly before $t=43.5\,\mathrm{s}$ and after $t=46.5\,\mathrm{s}$ .
-Between this two time stamps, FAST predicts significantly higher loads than THETA.
+By comparing the rotor torque during the gust of THETA to the one of FAST it is found that both values coincide exactly before t = 43.5 s and after t = 46.5 s.
+Between these two time stamps, FAST predicts significantly higher loads than THETA.
 Moreover, the EOG load at the maximum gust velocity is increased in comparison to THETA.
 The differences result from the flow characteristics of the blade.
-THETA predicts large areas of flow separation as response to accelerated velocity after $t=43.5\,\mathrm{s}$ .
-The flow reattaches over most of the blade after $t=46.5\,\mathrm{s}$ when the velocity slowed down sufficiently.
+THETA predicts large areas of flow separation as a response to accelerated velocity after $t = 43.5 \,\mathrm{s}$ .
+The flow reattaches over most of the blade after $t = 46.5 \,\mathrm{s}$ when the velocity slowed down sufficiently.
 It is most likely that the profile polars that the BEM of FAST relies on is not able to reproduce the instationary flow behaviour of the given case.